 If you think you don’t know Hoagy Carmichael’s music, you probably do.
 Anyone who has beat out heart and soul on the piano, fallen in love with the soundtrack to “Sleepless in Seattle” or can remember Ray Charles singing “Georgia on My Mind” is familiar with Carmichael’s songs.
 In fact, he wrote hundreds of songs, collaborated with lots of other artists like Frank Loesser and Johnny Mercer, and was inducted into the Songwriters Hall of Fame and the Hollywood Walk of Fame.
 His song “Stardust” has been recorded over 2000 times, and was selected for inclusion in the national recording registry at the Library of Congress in 2004.
 For the last six years.
 Carmichael’s son, Hoagy Bix, along with Tony-nominated director Susan H. Schulman and choreographer Michael Lichtefeld, have been developing a new musical featuring songs from Carmichael’s catalog.
-The show is making its world premiere here in Sanford, North Carolina, a far cry from Carmichael’s beloved home of Bloomington, Indiana, and that’s where my conversation with Lichtefeld, Schulman and Hoagie Bix begins.
-To listen to the podcast episode, click here.
+The show had its world premiere in Sanford, North Carolina in 2019 and will open at the York Theatre in New York this holiday season.

 Hoagy Bix: Dad was forever a guy from Indiana.
 I’ve said this before, uh, for forever until he died, his phone number was in the phone book.
 We went to restaurants, we never sat in the public, I mean a private space.
 He didn’t need that really.
 He was a little like his music all about the flow.
 Somebody was asking me a couple days ago, many, four times I think, I remember driving along with dad and he would stop and write a song idea on the hood of the car.
 If I may use the word genius, if he wasn’t a genius, he was close to it., as a lot of these guys were.